zuwuliao/zuwuliao.github.io/_posts/2025-12-5-From AlphaGo to AlphaFold.md

 ![pic 3](/images/AlphaFold-Network.jpg "pic 3")

+---

 **Summary**

+With the great success of AlphaFold, AlphaFold DB with over 200 million protein structure predictions is open to the public to accelerate scientific research.
 After all we learned from AlphaFold, I want to say this is the kind of AI we should aim for: not one that simply competes with us, but one that helps us solve humanity’s most complex challenges.

 ---